divadbaroon/Junov.1/usage/create_package/README.md

 ### Training Data

-1. Create a subdirectory within the '/training' directory to store the training data.
-Name it accordingly.
+1. Create a subdirectory within the /training directory for the training data.
+Name it appropriately.

 For example:
 ```Bash
 'mkdir /training/search_google'
 ```

-2. Create the necessary json files to be query to the CLU Model.
-The CLU Model is used for creating a trained model to detect intent
+2. Create the necessary JSON files for the CLU Model.
+The CLU Model trains a model to detect intent.

 For example:
 ```Bash